 Our functional and reporting currency is the United States dollar.
 The functional currencies of the Company's operating subsidiaries are their local currencies (United States dollar, Argentine peso and British pound).
 There has been a steady devaluation of the Argentine peso relative to the United States dollar in recent years.
-Assets and liabilities are translated into U.S. dollars at the balance sheet date (8.5411 and 6.5049 at December 31, 2014 and 2013, respectively) and revenue and expense accounts are translated at a weighted average exchange rate for the period or for the year then ended (8.1095 and 5.4714 for the years ended December 31, 2014 and 2013, respectively).
-Resulting translation adjustments are made directly to accumulated other comprehensive income.
-Losses arising from exchange rate fluctuations on transactions denominated in a currency other than the functional currency of \$223,904 and \$259,864 for the years ended December 31, 2014 and 2013, respectively, are recognized in operating results in the consolidated statements of operations.
+Assets and liabilities are translated into U.S. dollars at the balance sheet date, (12.9441 and 8.5411 at December 31, 2015 and 2014, respectively) and revenue and expense accounts are translated at a weighted average exchange rate for the period or for the year then ended (9.2495 and 8.1095 for the years ended December 31, 2015 and 2014, respectively).
+Resulting translation adjustments are made directly to accumulate other comprehensive income.
+Losses arising from exchange rate fluctuations on transactions denominated in a currency other than the functional currency of \$360,170 and \$223,904 for the years ended December 31, 2015 and 2014, respectively, are recognized in operating results in the consolidated statements of operations.
 We engage in foreign currency denominated transactions with customers and suppliers, as well as between subsidiaries with different functional currencies.

 A highly inflationary economy is defined as an economy with a cumulative inflation rate of approximately 100 percent or more over a three-year period.
 If a country's economy is classified as highly inflationary, the functional currency of the foreign entity operating in that country must be remeasured to the functional currency of the reporting entity.
-The cumulative inflation rate for Argentina over the last three years approximated 44%.
+The cumulative inflation rate for Argentina over the last three years approximated 64%, although the International Monetary Fund has concerns regarding the accuracy of the official data.